CueNIMBY tutorial

 3.5 Verify connection

 Right-click the tray icon and select “About”.
-You should see your hostname and the connection information.
+You should see:

 Checkpoint: CueNIMBY is connected to your Cuebot server.